Head and Neck Cancer

 Quality of Life

-In collaboration with Dr. Marcelo Bonomi (Hem/Onc, Wake Forest) we are exploring the use of JAK/STAT inhibitors in treatment of oral mucositis, a side effect of chemoradiotherapy in HNC.
+We are exploring the use of antioxidants in treatment of xerostomia, a side effect of radiotherapy in HNC.

 All projects, but in particular the treatment project, are aided by our clinical and computational collaborators Dr. Mercedes Porosnicu (Hem/Onc, Wake Forest) and Dr. Xiaobo Zhou (Radiology, Wake Forest), respectively.
 Together we employ the most current advancements in technologies and biomedical informatics to derive new hypotheses and improve the care for HNC patients.